Aliennori/tamu/README.md

-TAMU'S FOOD ORDER APPLICATION is a single page application where you view both information of the web app and order food items by adding them to the cart.
-Follow this link to view the end product: https://tamus.netlify.app/
+#TAMU'S FOOD ORDER APPLICATION
+It is a single page application where you view both information of the web app and order food items by adding them to the cart. https://tamus.netlify.app/